 Illinois will conduct 1,500 New Entrant Safety Audits within the required deadline with approximately 75% of these audits being conducted offsite via the New Entrant offsite system or at a central location, by appointment and the other 25% at the carrier's place of business (unless these onsites are part of a group audit).
-Illinois plans to conduct 6 group audits targeting 1 every other month at specific times and locations through the state coordinated by a supervisor.
+Illinois plans to conduct 4 group audits targeting 1 every quarter at specific times and locations through the state coordinated by a supervisor.
 Illinois will conduct group audits in accordance with the Illinois Division Office guidance of excluding HHG, Hazmat and Passenger carriers.

-With the assistance of the 5 new MCSAP Officers hired in May 2017 and the additional 5 Compliance Officers that Illinois plans to hire during this year, the backlog will be eliminated.
+With the assistance of the 8 new MCSAP Officers hired and an additional officer that will be certified during this year, Illinois anticipates the backlog will be eliminated of those carriers that a Safety Audit can be completed on.
 Illinois will continue to focus on conducting New Entrant Group Audits (both onsite and offsite eligible carriers) focusing first on those carriers overdue or due within 30 days to help eliminate and prevent future backlogs.